- How is Waldenstrom macroglobulinemia treated?

 Chemotherapy for Waldenstrom macroglobulinemia

-Chemotherapy (chemo) uses anti-cancer drugs that are injected into a vein or a muscle, or are taken by mouth.
-These drugs enter the bloodstream and reach all areas of the body (this is called systemic treatment).
+Chemotherapy (chemo) uses anti-cancer drugs that are taken by mouth, or injected into a vein, a muscle, or under the skin.
+These drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for Waldenstrom macroglobulinemia (WM).

-Many types of drugs are useful in treating patients with Waldenstrom macroglobulinemia (WM).
+Many types of chemo drugs can be used to treat patients with WM.
 They may be used alone or combined with other drugs or treatments.

-Chlorambucil is a pill, and is usually given with a drug called prednisone, which is a corticosteroid.
+Chlorambucil is a pill, and is usually given with a drug called prednisone, which is a corticosteroid (see below).

-Cyclophosphamide is given into an intravenous line.
-It is rarely used by itself — it usually is given along with other drugs to treat NHL and WM.
-The combination of cyclophosphamide, adriamycin (hydroxydaunorubicin), vincristine (Oncovin®), and prednisone (called CHOP) is used frequently to treat many types of non-Hodgkin lymphoma (NHL).
+Cyclophosphamide and bendamustine are given into an intravenous (IV) line.
+These drugs are usually given along with other drugs to treat non-Hodgkin lymphoma (NHL) and WM.
+For example, the combination known as CHOP-R, which consists of cyclophosphamide, Adriamycin® (hydroxydaunorubicin), vincristine (Oncovin®), prednisone, and the immunotherapy drug rituximab (Rituxan®), can be used to treat many types of NHL, including WM.

-This category includes the drugs pentostatin (Nipent®), fludarabine (Fludara®) and cladribine (Leustatin®).
-These are given intravenously for several days at a time.
+This category includes the drugs fludarabine (Fludara®) and cladribine (Leustatin®).
+These drugs are given intravenously (IV) over several days, usually along with other drugs such as the immunotherapy drug rituximab.

-Bortezomib (Velcade®) is a drug that was originally used to treat multiple myeloma but has been found to be helpful in some cases of WM.
-It belongs to a class of drugs called proteosome inhibitors.
+Bortezomib (Velcade®) is a drug that is often used to treat multiple myeloma and some types of lymphoma.
+It has been found to be helpful in some cases of WM.
+It is given as an infusion into a vein (IV) or an injection under the skin (sub-q).

 Chemo side effects

-Chemotherapy side effects depend on which drugs are used, as well as the amount taken, and the length of time they are taken.
+The side effects of chemo depend on which drugs are used, as well as the amount taken, and the length of time they are taken.
 Common side effects include:

 - Nausea and vomiting